-The VBA interface can use the IVariable::SetValueWithStatusEx method and the status bits to be transferred to decide whether writing should be either via the Befehlsgabe module or direct via VBA programming.
+The VBA interface can use the IVariable::SetValueWithStatusEx method and the status bits to be transferred to decide whether writing should be either via the command input or directly via VBA programming.

-- ▶ If the status bit NET_SEL (bit 8) has already been set (the command processing screen is open for example), the command is not executed. - ▶ If the status bit is not set, it is set and writing is executed by Command Processing or commands are forwarded to the Command Processing. - ► The response value of the method provides information on whether command processing has been activated or whether the command has been executed.
+- ▶ If the status bit NET\SEL (bit 8) has already been set (the command processing screen is open for example), the command is not executed. - If the status bit is not set, it is set and writing is executed by Command Processing or commands are forwarded to the Command Processing. - The response value of the method provides information on whether command processing has been activated or whether the command has been executed.